mtszkarbowiak/ktl/Docs/Allocators.md

 };
 ```

-> This feature may be a subject of changes in the future.
-Currently it is used only by `Box` as collections track allocation activity by capacity.
+> This feature may be subject to future changes.
+Currently, it is used only by `Box`, as collections track allocation activity via capacity.

 ### Binding Type

-Binding type is a type, which is used to store information required to perform allocation and deallocation stored in collections.
-It also defines methods allowing to use the allocated data.
+The binding type is the type used to store information required for allocation and deallocation within collections.
+It also defines methods for interacting with the allocated data.

 ```cpp
 class MyAlloc